bettersg/checkMate/documentation/dataSchema.md

         boolean isPollStarted
         boolean isAssessed "Should message be considered assessed and ready for reply" timestamp assessedTimestamp
-        boolean isScam
+        boolean isSus "Is either scam or illicit" boolean isScam
+        boolean isIllicit
         boolean isIrrelevant "Should message be considered assessed and ready for reply" number truthScore
         string customReply "Not used for now"